waltforme/kealm/README.md

 kubectl apply -f examples/appbundle1.yaml
 ```

-Check that a new manifestwork have been created, with the same name of the bundle:
+Check that a new `manifestwork` has been created, with the same name of the bundle:

 ```shell
 kubectl get manifestworks -n cluster1